-174c The costs provided in the corridor plans are capital costs in 1998 dollars.
+The costs provided in the corridor plans are capital costs in 1998 dollars.
 This means that the considerable operational expenditure required to deliver public transport services are not identified.
-Overall annual expenditure by mode (capital and operational) proposed by this Strategy document averaged over the full twenty year period, is similar to the current annual expenditure on each mode.
+The transport modelling work has included these public transport annual operating costs.
+Overall annual expenditure by mode (capital and operational) proposed by this strategy document and averaged over the full twenty year period is similar to the current annual expenditure on each mode.